JhonEgbret/Geopolis/Nekocious Neko.md

 - The Castle of Palagna is now a massive pile of rubble and all forests and cities and people have died.
 The planet of Tchaldaq-Nabir is now a wasteland.
 Sunrise.
 - Jerojero limps along the empty roads while dragging Ony's dead body, only hearing explosions and screams from afar.
 - Flory locates Lambarin from her ship and lands to assist him -> Ony isn't breathing and her heart has stopped over an hour ago -> A deep felling of dread overtakes them all.
 "I couldn't even say goodbye..."
-- Flory decides to use her last spell to guarantee the New Generation
+- Flory decides to use her last spell to guarantee the New Generation - A Black Magic spell to save one from death, but that in exchange requires Untainted Souls.
+Flory gives her own life alongside the lives of her 7 fallen crewmates.
+100 years of solitude on her back, she fulfills her selfish act.
+- As her last order, Flory asks Jerojero to protect Ony at all costs, and fades away.
+In 3000 years of Universal History, there had never been one like her, and why she gave her life to such an insignificant soul (at the time) still remains a mystery, although her reason becomes clearer and clearer with time.
+- Ony goes back to life, but their ship is intercepted, by the Interstellar Government's Second Freighter -> The IG cartos them, inquiring about their details.
+- "I'm Ponokota Ony, from the group NEKOUTA!
+I was a Lite Citizen on Kurandel, but not anymore "